seladb/SimpleCMS/README.md

 ## GraphQL queries and mutations

-This example project exposes the following GraphQL queries and mutations.
-Before running these examples in [GraphiQL web-view](http://127.0.0.1:8000/graphql/) please create users via [Django Admin interface](http://127.0.0.1:8000/admin/)
+Below are the GraphQL queries and mutations currently available.
+[GraphiQL](http://127.0.0.1:8000/graphql/) can be used to test them.
+Before running queries please make sure to create users via [Django Admin interface](http://127.0.0.1:8000/admin/)

-- Get blog posts currently available in the database with optional filtering by blog post ID, blog post writer, and blog post title:
+- Fetch blog posts from the database with optional filtering by blog post ID, blog post writer, and blog post title:

   ```graphql
   query allBlogPostsQuery($id: ID, $writer_Username: String, $title_Contains: String, $title: String) {